Richland Township, Mahaska County, Iowa: Peoria / Warrensville

-The first European settler Richland Township is believed to be George Buckley, who in 1843, built a house near a creek that now bears his name.
+The first European settler in Richland Township is believed to be George Buckley, who in 1843, built a house near a creek that now bears his name.
 A road called Peoria Main Street later ran past this house from the main branch to the middle branch of the Buckley.
 At or near the high point on this road were built, at various times, facilities which served the community that became Peoria.
 These included a cemetery (which still functions as the township cemetery), the township hall, a public school, and two churches.
 The town was first platted to the east of this hill along Main Street, with several plats added to the west and south before 1871.
 [Comprehensive records of ownership of land and businesses for all of Mahaska County were compiled in 1871.]
 The Peoria business directory then listed 14 businesses.
 These included: two (perhaps three) general stores, a hotel, a wagon shop, a steam powered sawmill, an attorney, a doctor, and a bee keeper, in addition to several livestock dealers.
 After 1871, increasing numbers of Dutch immigrants began to populate the area, and by 1920, businesses were mostly "Dutch owned".

 An area called Warrensville, founded in 1849, was the forerunner to Peoria, lying about 2 miles southwest of Peoria on the west bank of the Skunk River.
 Its main business was the Warren water powered grist mill located on the riverbank.
 It was destroyed by fire in 1850 and rebuilt.
 The mill again burned 1883, but was not rebuilt.
 A sawmill at the location was in sporadic operation into the 1950s.